 The prime mover supplies the mechanical power to the hydraulic pump.
-In mobile hydraulic applications the prime mover is typically the truck engine itself, via a PTO or driveshaft assembly.
-In industrial hydraulic applications, it is commonly an electric motor.
+In mobile hydraulic applications the prime mover is typically the truck engine itself, via a power take-off or driveshaft assembly.
+In industrial hydraulic applications it is commonly an electric motor.

 This could be a PTO shaft, front engine driveshaft, or the truck's main driveshaft.
-There is no established schematic symbol for a PTO.
+There is no established schematic symbol for a power take-off.